MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 - What are the actual resource increases for a `HOLD`?
 Do indexes take more memory, and all the others only take more s3 but not more memory?

-- Should we support adding or removing objects to `HOLD`s?
-Removes seem like an easy yes.
-Additions could be ok if the read frontier is compatible.

-- Should the backing persist shard be for all `HOLD`s?

-- Should the backing persist shard participate in the persist-txn shard?
-Are there future scaling limitations if yes?

-- Instead of a using a dedicated persist shard, should the `mz_holds` table be used to discover the previous time of a `HOLD`?
-This seems dangerous because we don't use anything there as system-of-record, and we might forget in the future that we cannot wipe it.